-6.0 Return to Study
+5.0 Return to Study

-Following a period of absence from the College, it may be appropriate for the student to return to the College to continue their studies.
-If this is the case, then the student's situation/well-being needs will be reviewed by the original panel with advice from medical professionals and an inclusive risk assessment and associated action plan will be completed.
+Following a period of absence from the College, it may be appropriate for the Student to return to the College to continue their studies.
+If this is the case, then the Student's situation/ well-being needs will be reviewed by the original panel with advice from medical professionals and an inclusive risk assessment and associated action plan will be completed.
 This will set out the risks and recommended measures for managing the risks.
-It will support the decision of whether a student is fit to study and what support would need to be in place and whether this is a reasonableadjustment/reasonably manageable.
+It will support the decision of whether a Student is fit to study and what support would need to be in place and whether this is a reasonable adjustment/ reasonably manageable.
+A two week phased return will be implemented; this will be agreed at a meeting with student and parents/carers where appropriate.